ashaw/twitterbnter/README.md

 Post Twitter conversations on Bnter.
-Because that should really be part of Bnter.com.
+Because that feature should really be part of Bnter.com.
+Use it: [http://twitterbnter.shhhaw.com](http://twitterbnter.shhhaw.com).